mmrahmanwritescode/visual-style-guide-prompt/README.md

 # Visual style guide prompt for Sign-In Page Template

 ## Overview
-This project serves as a practical example of how a detailed visual style guide can be leveraged for precise design implementation with effective prompt writing for AI-assisted design.
+This project serves as a practical example of how a detailed visual style guide can be leveraged for precise design implementation with effective prompt writing for creating AI-assisted design.

 So, once this prompt is run through a generative AI ( gemini/copilot/claude ) it will spit out this beautifully crafted static template of Sign-In Page using Bootstrap 5.

 ## Features
 -   **Responsive Design**: Optimized for both desktop and mobile views.